 Question 3: Can you verify the rule about re-serve for volleyball?
 The wording is a bit confusing on re-serves when a player tosses the ball up and chooses not to serve it.
 Is the re-serve allowed once per serve, or once per server per rotation?

-Answer: Please refer to the Case Book, 8.1.6; "Player S1 is awarded a re-serve and serves two more points before being replaced by Player S2.
+Answer: "Term of Service" is defined in NFHS 8-1-3.
+"A team's term of service begins when a player assumes the right back position as the server and ends when a loss of rally is awarded."
+In addition, please refer to the Case Book, 8.1.6; "Player S1 is awarded a re-serve and serves two more points before being replaced by Player S2.
 Player S2 is awarded a re-serve during his/her term of service.
 RULING: correct procedure.
 COMMENT: Each player is entitled to one re-serve during any one team's term of service."

 Question 4: Team A wins a rally and the serve.
 With Player X for Team A at end-line, R1 blows whistle and beckons for serve.
 Player X realizes that she is not the correct server and within the 5 second count tosses the ball up into the air and lets it fall to the ground.
 R1 calls for re-serve.
 Team A, now rotates to the correct positions and the correct server takes possession of the ball and serves.
 Play is allowed by R1.
 Is this the correct call?